Mindfulness For Mums: How To Practice Calm Parenting

-The beauty of meditation is, that no matter how busy your life is you can feel the benefits of even just five minutes practice a day.
+The beauty of mindfulness for mums is, that no matter how busy your life is you can feel the benefits of even just five minutes of practice a day.

-Even with a stressful job and a busy family life, it is a do-able practice.
+Even with a stressful job and a busy family life, mindfulness and motherhood is a do-able practice.

-There are a few apps I’ve found helpful when pressed for time or overwhelmed, one I use daily is a free app called Insight Timer, it offers thousands of free guided meditations to get you started. the free app is packed full of
+There are a few apps I’ve found helpful when pressed for time or really overwhelmed, one I use daily is a free app called Insight Timer, it offers thousands of free guided meditations to get you started. the free app is packed full of:

 - Meditations for deep sleep